Learn about the Attorney General’s Energy and Environment Bureau

 The Environmental Crimes Strike Force

-The Environmental Crimes Strike Force investigates and prosecutes crimes that harm the state’s air, land or water, or that pose a significant threat to human health.
+ECSF investigates and prosecutes environmental crimes that pose significant threats to human health, including cases involving illegal hazardous and solid waste disposal, water pollution, air emissions, pesticide application, and violations of wetland protection statutes.
+ECSF focuses its enforcement efforts on underserved communities and on matters affecting the health and safety of children.
 The strike force is comprised of prosecutors from the Attorney General’s Office, officers from the Massachusetts Environmental Police, and investigators, engineers, and attorneys from the Massachusetts Department of Environmental Protection).

 Contact for Learn about the Attorney General’s Energy and Environment Bureau